 Daphne is an experienced banking executive and company director.
 She was formerly the chief executive of Absa card and unsecured lending at Absa Bank and also served as managing director of Postbank.
-She previously served as a nonexecutive director of Investec Bank.
-Highveld Steel and Vanadium, Edcon, Mercantile Bank, Woolworths Financial Services, Rand Mutual Assurance and Thebe Investment Corporation.
+She previously served as a non-executive director of Investec Bank, Highveld Steel and Vanadium, Edcon, Mercantile Bank, Woolworths Financial Services, Rand Mutual Assurance and Thebe Investment Corporation.

-Daphne's experience includes serving as chairperson of remuneration as well as social, ethics and transformation committees of other boards and serving as a member of the audit, risk as well as nominations/ directors affairs committees.
+Specific contribution to the board: Daphne's experience includes serving as chairperson of remuneration as well as social, ethics and transformation committees of other boards and serving as a member of the audit, risk as well as nominations/directors affairs committees.